cowjuh/dcmini-logs/_posts/2025-07-06-Exercising with Aunties and Uncles.md

 - Forgot to eat lunch.
 Very bad, need to eat.
 - Editing takes.
 A. Long.
 Time.
 - Had dinner, talked to a sweet lady whose 28 year old son is studying electronics, got her contacts
+    - Aunties seem to like talking to me
 - Went on a long walk through the city, bought panna cotta
 - Biked to eslite 24h bookstore, spent some time there